mgutz/mapper/README.md

 1. Data Access Objects (DAO) - Responsible for interacting with the database.
    There should be 1 DAO for each table used by project.
-2. Models - Contains domain objects.
-A model usually aggregates one or more DAO adding business logic, validations as needed.
+2. Models - A model uses one or more DAO adding business logic, validations as needed.
 3. Resources or Services - This layer should only use models never DAO.

 On more complex projects where tables might be better off in Redis for